 Car battery corrosion causes

-Hydrogen gas leak or sulfuric acid leak
+Liquid Sulfuric acid leak and sulfuric acid vapor leak

 Blue/green car battery corrosion